Chart Color Schemes

 Residential development activity is lower than average in Glenfield according to AreaSearch's national comparison of local real estate markets

-Glenfield has received approximately 33 dwelling approvals per year over the past five financial years, totalling 167 homes from FY-20 to FY-25.
-As of FY-26, 9 approvals have been recorded.
-On average, each new dwelling constructed between FY-21 and FY-25 accommodated around 1.5 new residents per year.
-However, recent data shows this figure has increased to 5 people per dwelling over the past two financial years, suggesting growing demand and potential undersupply.
+Glenfield has received approximately 33 dwelling approvals annually over the past five financial years, totalling 167 homes.
+In FY2026 so far, 12 approvals have been recorded.
+On average, each new dwelling constructed between FY2021 and FY2025 accommodated around 1.5 new residents per year.
+However, recent data shows this has increased to 5 people per dwelling over the past two financial years.

-By 2041, Glenfield is projected to grow by approximately 5,767 residents.
-If current construction levels persist, housing supply may lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Looking ahead, Glenfield is expected to grow by 5,767 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development